TERRAIN: surfaced footpaths, all flat

 From the car park at the southern end of Strathclyde Loch, head towards the loch and then turn left to follow a good footpath around the edge.
 The loch should be on your right-hand-side.

-Biking makes it a bit more difficult to take photos, and as a result this lovely wildflower display shown on the cover image is the ONLY one I snapped!
-It was taken towards the northern edge of the loch – roughly at waypoint 2 on the map (tap the download/follow button to see the waypoints).
+Biking makes it a bit more difficult to take photos, and as a result this lovely wildflower display was the ONLY picture I snapped that day!
+It was taken towards the northern edge of the loch – near the Roman Bathhouse.
 So beautiful!
-I definitely need to get myself back to the park soon though on a mission to capture more photos of the trail for this report…..
+I knew I’d need to get myself back to the park soon on a mission to capture more photos of the trail for this report…..

 This is a nice easy route, perfect for a stroll to catch up with friends or for a brisk walk or run.
 It would also be a brilliant Nordic walk route.
-The paths are surfaced throughout so no muddy shoe risk, and not much chance of taking a wrong turn either, since you are following the loch at all times.
+The paths are surfaced throughout so no muddy shoe risk, although it should be noted that there are LOTS of Geese and Swans here and the paths are often covered in poop!

 With a choice of car parks, several kids play areas and picnic benches, as well as a range of water sports in the summer months, Strathclyde Country Park would make a great family day out!
 Not forgetting the fact that it’s right next to M&Ds theme park…